teiniker/teiniker-lectures-arduino/embedded-programming/freertos/queues/introduction/README.md

 priority will be the task that is unblocked first.

+## Concurrent Access to a Queue

+FreeRTOS handles concurrent access to a queue inside the kernel, so user tasks do not need to add any extra locking:

+* **Queues are thread-safe by design**:
+    Every `xQueueSend()` and `xQueueReceive()` operation is protected internally by critical sections and scheduler control, ensuring that only one task can modify the queue’s internal data structures at a time.

+* **Atomic operations**:
+    send and receive operations are performed atomically, so partial updates cannot occur even when tasks are preempted.

+* **Task blocking and unblocking**:
+    If a task tries to send to a full queue or receive from an empty queue, FreeRTOS automatically:
+    - Blocks the task
+    - Places it on the queue’s waiting list
+    - Unblocks the highest-priority waiting task when the queue state changes

+Therefore, **multiple tasks can safely access the same queue concurrently** because FreeRTOS serializes all queue operations inside the kernel and uses blocking, priority-aware scheduling instead of user-level locks.

 ## FreeRTOS API

 * **QueueHandle_t**: It is a pointer used by FreeRTOS to refer to a specific queue.